 In early June 2005, the Hamilton County Commissioners determined that Hamilton County would proceed with the selection of the developer for The Banks project, as well as manage the implementation of the public and private sector improvements within The Banks Development Area.
 In response to the County's announcement, the Port Authority ceased activities related to The Banks project.
-Therefore, through 2006, the Port Authority focused its resources (human and financial capital) on the remediation and redevelopment of brownfield properties, as well as economic development financings.
+Thereafter, through 2007, the Port Authority focused its economic development resources (human and financial capital) on the remediation and redevelopment of brownfield properties and on revenue bond financings for facilities that promote authorized purposes of the Port Authority.